Samsung Food

 Step 5

-Add the extra virgin olive oil to a round 28cm (11”) deep dish pizza pan and heat it in the oven for 5 minutes.
+Add the extra virgin olive oil to a round 28cm (11”) deep dish pizza pan (at least 2cm deep) and heat it in the oven for 5 minutes.
 Steel pans tend to give a better finish to the bottom than aluminium ones.

-Add the extra virgin olive oil to a round 28cm (11”) deep dish pizza pan and heat it in the oven for 5 minutes.
+Add the extra virgin olive oil to a round 28cm (11”) deep dish pizza pan (at least 2cm deep) and heat it in the oven for 5 minutes.
 Steel pans tend to give a better finish to the bottom than aluminium ones.

 Baking dishBaking dish